nicolaiprodromov/dot_node/README.md

 ## 🌟 The file

-It's designed to become the **standard** for sharing Blender procedural node group setups and make Geometry Nodes accessible to the web.
+It's designed to become the **standard** for sharing and working collaboratively on Blender procedural node group setups and make Geometry Nodes accessible to the web.

 > More than just a file type, a **community initiative** to standardize how we share and collaborate using procedural setups in Blender.

+### Under the hood

 A `.node` file is a lightweight, portable package for sharing procedural node group setups with all the data, connections, and metadata.
 Technically, it's a ZIP archive containing three essential components: